 In our house, I do all the cooking.
 I would not have it any other way.
 I love to be in charge of the kitchen and usually I make all the decisions about what we're going to eat.

-But sometimes, I do ask my husband what he'd like for dinner this week.
-When I do I can almost guarantee that this is the dish he'll request.
+But sometimes, I do ask my husband what he'd like for dinner.
+When I do I can almost guarantee that this Asian steak with pak choi is the dish he'll request.
 He loves strong flavours and as the sauce in this recipe is not cooked, it packs a really strong punch.
-This recipe is adapted from Jamie Oliver's Happy Days with the Naked Chef
+This recipe is adapted from Jamie Oliver's Happy Days with the Naked Chef.

 What makes this Asian beef stir fry sauce different?